-Today DealNTech.com has spotted the Galaxy S9 and the Galaxy S9+’s model numbers in the database of the Chinese 3C certification website.
-The database shows three models of the Samsung Galaxy S9 and S9+ carrying the model numbers SM-G9600/DS, SM-G9608/DS and SM-G9650/DS.
-The device with model number SM-G9600 is the Chinese version (‘0’ is for China) and SM-G9608 is the Taiwan version (‘8’ is for Taiwan) of the smaller (5.8-inch) Galaxy S9 whereas the SM-G9650 is the Chinese version of the larger (6.2-inch) Galaxy S9+.
-All three models appear in the database with the DS tag (Dual SIM) which indicates that they are dual SIM devices.
-This confirms that both the Galaxy S9 and the S9+ will feature Dual-SIM support.
+Today, DealNTech.com has spotted the Galaxy S9 and the Galaxy S9+’s model numbers in the database of the Chinese 3C certification website.
+The database shows three Samsung Galaxy S9 and S9+ models carrying the model numbers SM-G9600/DS, SM-G9608/DS, and SM-G9650/DS.
+The device with model number SM-G9600 is the Chinese version (‘0’ is for China), and SM-G9608 is the Taiwan version (‘8’ is for Taiwan) of the smaller (5.8-inch) Galaxy S9, whereas the SM-G9650 is the Chinese version of the larger (6.2-inch) Galaxy S9+.
+All three models appear in the database with the DS tag (Dual SIM), indicating they are dual SIM devices.
+This confirms that the Galaxy S9 and the S9+ will feature dual-SIM support.

 The Galaxy devices are manufactured in Vietnam, China, and Korea.
-The model number of Galaxy S9 will start with SM-G960 whereas the S9+ will carry SM-G965.
-For example, SM-G960U, SM-G960U1, SM-G965U, or SM-G965U1 are the model numbers in the United States.
-Both the phones will come with different processors depending on the market.
-In the US, Canada, and China markets all models will be powered by the Snapdragon 845 while all other markets will get the company’s Exynos 9810 chipset.
+The model number of the Galaxy S9 will start with SM-G960, whereas the S9+ will carry SM-G965.
+For example, SM-G960U, SM-G960U1, SM-G965U, and SM-G965U1 are the model numbers in the United States.
+Both phones will come with different processors depending on the market.
+In the US, Canada, and China markets, all models will be powered by the Snapdragon 845, while all other markets will get the company’s Exynos 9810 chipset.

-The 3C listing also shows all the three models support for fast charging at 9V/1.67A (15W) and standard charging at 5V/2A.
+The 3C listing also shows all three models support fast charging at 9V/1.67A (15W) and standard charging at 5V/2A.
 Unfortunately, nothing more can be confirmed about the Galaxy S9 models from 3C certification.
-However, we’re hopeful that detailed specs will be revealed when the models pass through TENAA.
+However, we hope detailed specs will be revealed when the models pass through TENAA.

-The highly anticipated Galaxy S9 along with the Galaxy S9+ is likely to be unveiled at MWC 2018 on 26th February 2018 and will go sale from March 1.
+The highly anticipated Galaxy S9 and Galaxy S9+ will likely be unveiled at MWC 2018 on February 26 2018, and will go on sale from March 1.